Skip directly to content

 Trump Tax Reform Ignores Worst Problem in Tax Code

-"Already, our loophole-ridden corporate tax code is rigged for big companies and their armies of tax lawyers.
+Our comments on the much anticipated tax reform plan: "Already, our loophole-ridden corporate tax code is rigged for big companies and their armies of tax lawyers.
 Not only does this plan do nothing about the worst part of our tax code -- that it rewards hiding profits offshore -- it makes it worse ... "

 Now onto taxes ...

+Now that the health care vote has been delayed (for now), it appears that tax reform will move to the top of the agenda.
 Just like with health care reform, the details are being kept hidden for now.
 No matter what plans are put forward, you can be sure that we at Fair Share will:

 6 ways the Senate Democrats' infrastructure plan will work better than President Trump's